marlonpg/poc-devops/my-devops-platform-v2/SETUP.md

         }
     }
     ```
+5.  **Create an Organization Folder in Jenkins**, pointing it at your GitHub username/organization.
+It will now automatically discover your `my-devops-platform` repository and create a CI job that runs these Tofu checks on every commit.

+### 6. Automated Testing with Terratest

+To meet the requirement for testing infrastructure code, we will create a CI pipeline for our OpenTofu files.

+1. In your `my-devops-platform` repository, create `test/tofu_test.go`:
+    ```go
+    package test

+    import (
+        "testing"

+        "github.com/gruntwork-io/terratest/modules/opentofu"
+        "github.com/stretchr/testify/assert"
+    )

+    func TestTofu(t *testing.T) {
+        // Construct the OpenTofu options with default values. tofuOptions := opentofu.NewTerraformOptions("../project-root/tofu")

+        // Run "tofu init" and "tofu apply".
+Fail the test if there are any errors. opentofu.InitAndApply(t, tofuOptions)

+        // Run "tofu output" to get the values of output variables and check they have the expected values. output := opentofu.Output(t, tofuOptions, "jenkins")
+        assert.NotEmpty(t, output)

+        // At the end of the test, run "tofu destroy" to clean up any resources that were created. defer opentofu.Destroy(t, tofuOptions)
+    }

 4.  **Create an Organization Folder in Jenkins**, pointing it at your GitHub username/organization.
 It will now automatically discover your `my-devops-platform` repository and create a CI job that runs these Tofu checks on every commit.

+### 7. Recommended Git Commit Strategy

+Trunk-based development